Skip to Content

 If other indicators are absent, but your dog’s ears are still pulled back, you can assume he is just in a social mood, especially if he has a loose or wiggly body.

-In the below photo, the Husky’s ears are dropped back.
+In the photo below, Husky’s ears are dropped back.
 Is he nervous or happy?

-This Husky is content as he is sitting nicely with a relaxed body posture.
-His mouth is open and his tongue is hanging loose.
+This Husky is content as he sits nicely with a relaxed body posture.
+His mouth is open, and his tongue is hanging loose.
 He is not displaying any signs of being submissive or uneasy.

 Happy husky with its ears back